These are questions that prospective applicants ask frequently. Please read these carefully before sending email.

 Yes, apply, but applicants must have taken undergraduate computer science courses on programming, data structures, architecture, algorithms, and mathematics beyond calculus.
 If they have not taken these courses, then they must take them at another institution before applying to our graduate program, or consider applying to our post-bac certificate program.
 If applicants are missing a course on, say, algorithms, the Graduate Committee may admit them and require them to take our undergraduate course on algorithms as an additional requirement.
 Our program is not structured in a way that we can admit applicants who have taken only introductory courses in programming and computer science.

-Applicants should learn the Graduate School's decision no later than six to eight weeks after the deadline.
+Applicants should learn the Graduate School's decision approximately six to eight weeks after the deadline.

 No. Georgetown does not accept graduate students conditionally or provisionally.